rajbos/rajbos.github.io/_posts/2021-02-06-GitHub-Actions.md

 * Pinning versions
 * Forking repositories
 * Keeping your forks up to date
+Additionally (and especially in an enterprise setting), you'll want to create your own internal market place for actions.
+How to set it up and have a good security process around it can be found [here](/blog/2021/10/14/GitHub-Actions-Internal-Marketplace)

 # Secure your private runners
 In the post on [Private runners](https://rajbos.github.io/blog/2021/02/07/GitHub-Actions-Security-Private-Runners) I explain these best practices: